mubashir-kwanso/lerna-with-docker-compose/README.md

 👉 There are 2 profiles in `docker-compose.yml`: `development` and `production`.

-👉 The `Dockerfile.dev` in the root directory has a `development` stage which is used to create `setup-development` service which esnures installation of packages in the monorepo before starting any other service.
+👉 The `Dockerfile.dev` in the root directory is used for `development` and it has a `development` stage which is used to create `setup-development` service which esnures installation of packages in the monorepo before starting any other service.
+These installed packages are then available in host machine as well as in the containers.

 👉 The `Dockerfile` in the `packages/api` and `packages/client` directories are used for building `production` images for each service.